LeoFeatherstone/occurrences/README.md

   ### occurrences/simulations/convert_bd_bdsky.R
    * This *ad hoc* R code converts constant birth-death xml above into xml for birth-death skyline analyses.

+  ### occurrences/simulations/CoalExp_template.xml
+   * Simulated alignments from the process above can be pasted into this template to conduct analyses using a coalescent exponential tree prior.

 ### Washington SARS-CoV-2 Analysis Scripts
   #### occurrences/washington_SARS-CoV-2/\*.xml